johnjogrady/Scheduler/README.md

 Resolved issues where dropdown menus were not retrieving database values and setting lookup to stored value Updated public\index to link to available entity
 Added show [Customer] entity and included basic navigation between pages

+## Sunday 26th Feb 2017

+Added CRUD functionality Employee, ServiceUser and Office Controllers Created routes for the CRUD functions for these entities Created list, update, create, delete and show templates for each of these entities